Over

 goals in building a high-grade instrument were first oriented to

-the professional-level player and then to the upward moving student,
+the professional-level player and then to the upward-moving student,

 who requires many of the characteristics found in a professional

-instrument—easily accessible to the ear—but requires
+instrument—easily accessible to the ear—but requiring

 a different voicing or brace pattern.
 From this beginning, the first